 Today, both U.S. and international fisheries for western Atlantic bluefin tuna are highly regulated.
-The most recent catch level set for 2014 is expected to support continued growth and recovery of the stocks, as long as member nations comply with their limits.
+The most recent catch level set for 2014 is expected to support continued growth and recovery of the stocks.
 Strict measures are in place to ensure compliance – on the water, in port, and at the marketplace – through the implementation of the catch documentation scheme , which allows trade tracking for individual shipments of fish.
 The plight of bluefin tuna has received significant attention from the public, and this attention should encourage ICCAT and its member nations to continue their efforts to ensure the effective conservation and management of this important resource.

 Finally, because the western and eastern stocks mix, western Atlantic bluefin are also affected by fishing pressure in the eastern Atlantic.
 There was rampant overfishing in the eastern Atlantic/Mediterranean during the 1990s and early 2000s.
 However, in recent years, catches in the eastern Atlantic have been reduced to levels consistent with scientific advice, and new monitoring and control measures have been adopted to address illegal, unreported and unregulated (IUU) fishing on that stock.
 Scientists advise that improved stock conservation in the eastern Atlantic would likely benefit the western stock as well.

 LOCATION & HABITAT